VBorodinTT/The8SDKIntegration/README.md

 * Use *The8CloudSdk.feedbackSupport(...)* to let user to make a feedback
 * Use *The8CloudSdk.setPushNotificationStatus* and *The8CloudSdk.getPushNotificationStatus* to operate with notifications
 * use *The8CloudSdk.setDeepLink(context, data)* to pass the incoming deep links connected with our SDK.
 It is necessary for push notifications

+## Users with flagged content

+If your user has flagged content you can inform our SDK about it Just add this info into Targetting params when you request Native ad

+        targeting.hasFlaggedContent = true

+or set it when you initializing sdk:

+        the8CloudSdkInfo.hasFlaggedContent = true;

+or

+        The8CloudSdk.setTrillerUserInfo(..., true)